Akhil841/scale-cpp/README.md

 # scale-cpp
 ## Introduction
 SCALE (Simple Compression Algorithm that's Lossless and sometimes Efficient) is a file format based on Huffman encryption.
-For details on what a `.sca` file entails, see [the documentation](./ccf.md).
+For details on what a compressed file entails, see [the documentation](./ccf.md).

 This repository also contains a SCALE codec as per the specifications, written in C++.